alexpods/meteor-accounts-vk/README.md

 $ mrt add accounts-vk
 ```

-2. Configure you vkontakte account.
+2. Configure vkontakte.
 You can do this using GUI or manually.
 **Manually**: Just add next code to you config file.
 ```js
     if (Meteor.isServer) {